live-clones/gmsh/src/imgui/README.txt

 when Solver.AutoCheck is on.
 The tree calls the same code, so the two agree; the Dear ImGui panel used to write the value back and quietly do none of the rest.

-Two things of that window are deliberately not described.
-A ONELAB number is drawn by the FLTK tree as an inputRange, which carries two small buttons -- the loop level of a parametric sweep, and which graph to plot the parameter in -- and a string of kind "file" gets menu entries for choosing, editing and merging the file.
-Both belong to the metamodel and solver workflow of the module tree, which keeps its own widgets and still has them; the per-entity window shows the value, the range and the choices, and no more.
+Two things of that window were once said to be deliberately left out, and that was a misreading of the window being reproduced.
+A ONELAB number carries three small buttons -- its range, the loop level of a parametric sweep, and which graph it is plotted in -- and a string of kind "file" carries a menu for choosing, editing and merging it.
+The published per-entity window has them, and the conversion had lost them.

+They are described now, as Field::trailing, and every interface that draws a field draws them: the two module trees, and the per-entity window of both interfaces.
+What it took was a picture of that window beside the published one -- the bench had been photographing it for weeks without anyone noticing that three buttons were missing from a row.

 The quick access menu the status bar drops is described once too, in GuiMenus.cpp beside the menu bar.
 It was a fifty-four entry Fl_Menu_Item[] on